bateller/martinfitzpatrick.name/content/bioinformatics/metapath-gets-flexible-an-interactive-analysis-workflow-tool.md

 # What's next?

-The software is now in a bugfixing state, with minor tweaks to usability, options and configurability before publication (hopefully in the coming months), and release of built binaries.
+The software is now in a bugfixing state with some minor tweaks to usability, options and configurability before publication (hopefully in the coming months) and release of built binaries.

 Help is always appreciated - including translations, plugins, or suggestions.
 I'd also love to hear examples of other people using MetaPath in their analysis.
 Get in touch!